As We Fight off Getting the Flu, Be Aware of Carbon Monoxide Dangers Too

 When combustion is normal, one carbon atom connects with two oxygen atoms to form carbon dioxide (CO2) a harmless gas.
 When combustion is incomplete due to a lack of oxygen, however, each carbon atom connects with only one oxygen atom.
 This forms the toxic gas known as carbon monoxide (CO).
 High CO levels inhibit the ability of the blood to carry oxygen.
 Another reason CO is so dangerous is that it’s an invisible threat: you can’t see it or smell it.
 You can only feel that something is wrong.

-Read more about carbon monoxide safety.
+Read more about propane safety.